Computed Tomography (CT)

 How do I prepare for the test?

-If your abdomen or pelvis is being scanned, you may need to drink a flavored liquid that allows better visualization of the gastrointestinal tract.
+- If your abdomen or pelvis is being scanned, you may need to drink a flavored liquid that allows better visualization of the gastrointestinal tract.
 You will be asked to come to the office prior to your test to drink one to two bottles of this liquid.
 You must drink the first one an hour before your procedure, and the second bottle 30 minutes before.
-Once your CT scan is completed, you may resume your normal diet, but it will be necessary to increase the amount of fluids/water you drink for several hours.

-On the day of the test you should wear comfortable clothes, and you may be asked to change into a gown when you arrive at the CT exam site.
+- On the day of the exam wear comfortable clothes, and you may be asked to change into a gown when you arrive at the CT exam site.

 What will happen during the test?

 A CT exam is usually painless and quick.
 If your doctor has requested that you have a CT scan with contrast, we will first insert an IV, usually into your arm.
 You may feel a warm, flushed sensation and may have a mild, unpleasant taste in your mouth for a few minutes.

 We will then take you to the CT exam room, and position you on the CT table, usually on your back.
 When the table slides into the scanner a red light may shine on your body, which helps ensure that you are properly positioned.
 We use the most up-to-date CT scanners, which make only slight buzzing and clicking sounds as the scanner revolves around you.
 The CT technologist will leave the room to perform the scan, but he/she will be able to see, hear, and speak with you at all times.

 The technologist will ask you to hold very still and may ask you to hold your breath during the scan.
 Any type of movement during a CT scan will make the images look blurry and may cause the scan to have to be repeated.